-The seminary's mission is to form women and men for the ministry of biblical reconciliation.
+As part of the mission of Anderson University to educate for lives of faith and service, the seminary carries out the particular work of preparing women and men for Christian ministry.
 In this context, it is important to foster the development of a lifestyle of inclusion and to use inclusive language, where appropriate, rather than exclusive language.
-(See "Covenant to Use Inclusive Language" in the seminary student handbook.)
+(See "Covenant to Use Inclusive Language" in the Seminary Student Handbook.)